TIMELINE-European ministerial meetings in 2011

 hard-nosed negotiations.

-- Leaders also agreed to scale up the EFSF to about 1
+- Leaders also agree to scale up the EFSF to about 1

 trillion euros and to recapitalise European banks to an